Zhengyuelab/SAFEMCN/README.md

 ***SAFEMCN*** : *SAFEMCN* (A Sample-Size-Aware Framework for Evaluating Microbial Co-occurrence Networks) is dependent on R ≥ 3.5.0, the other dependencies in the R environment are igraph, Hmisc, parallel, ggplot2, grDevices, graphics, rlangstats and utils.

 # **Overview**
 The *SAFEMCN* package begins with an ASV/OTU table derived from raw amplicon sequencing data (Steps 1-2).
-Microbial co-occurrence networks are then constructed using user-defined correlation methods and |R| and *p*-value thresholds (Step 3).
+Microbial co-occurrence networks are then constructed using user-defined correlation methods and |R| and *P*-value thresholds (Step 3).
 Next, network topological trajectories are generated along a rarefaction curve determined by the start sample size, end sample size, step size, and replicates (Step 4).
 For N<sub>min</sub> (Step 5), the package either identifies N<sub>min</sub> by applying lag-1 autoregressive (AR1) coefficient analysis to the observed topology (Step 5a), or predicts Nmin using a three-parameter exponential fitting model ($y = ae^{bx} + c$) and AR1 analysis on the fitted topology when empirical sample sizes are limited (Step 5b).
 Finally, the package outputs the N<sub>min</sub> (Step 6).

 <p align="center">
   <img src="https://github.com/Zhengyuelab/SAFEMCN/blob/main/figure/SAFEMCN-workflow.png"